Here are some tips to help you keep mentally well. Doing small actions every day can have a big impact!

 Mood and sunlight

 Vitamin D is produced by our bodies in the presence of sunlight and plays a crucial role in the production of serotonin., which is a chemical associated with boosting mood and helps you feel calmer and happier.
 By contrast, when night-time rolls in, darkness triggers the brain to make another hormone called melatonin, which helps you fall asleep but can make you lethargic during the day.
-So, in winter it’s important to make sure you get enough sun exposure, to prevent your serotonin levels taking a nosedive.
-The best time is around noon as it has been shown that this is the most beneficial light for elevating mood in winter.
+So, it’s important to make sure you get enough sun exposure, to prevent your serotonin levels taking a nosedive.
+The best time is around noon as it has been shown that this is the most beneficial light for elevating mood in colder months.